haojames/CCNA-200-301/Note_CCNA.md

 - desirable | auto ----> mode trunk
 - desirable | desirable ----> mode trunk
 - desirable | trunk ----> mode trunk

+- NOTE: When configuring port security, by default the learned MAC addresses are flushed when the switch is reloaded.
+To prevent this and ensure that the switch preserves MAC addresses that are dynamically learned via port security, you need to configure sticky learning.
+This configuration, in conjunction with the copy run start command, saves the learned MAC addresses to NVRAM.
+This means that when the switch is rebooted, the MAC addresses learned are not lost.
+The switch adds the switchport port-security mac-address sticky <mac-address> command dynamically under the interface for every sticky dynamically learned MAC address.
+So if 100 MAC addresses are learned this way, the switch would add 100 of these statements after the switchport port-security mac-address sticky command that you issued under the interface.
+Be very careful because this can create a very large configuration file in the real world